-Professional athletes face a constant risk of injury while pushing their bodies to the human limits.
+Professional athletes face a constant risk of injury while pushing their bodies to their limits.
 Here are the most common injuries that end careers.

 If you’re hoping to become a professional athlete, know the odds are slim.
 About 2% of high school athletes play in the NCAA, and fewer than 10% of those athletes go pro, regardless of the sport.
 And you have less than a 1% chance of skipping college to go pro straight out of high school.